The Only Guide You Need for Next.js Forms: Server Actions, Zod & Validation (2025)

 We also want to show errors to the users if they put invalid input.
 And a loading state would be cool too when we're validating the data on our backend (in our server action).

-There is a great hook for all this job, and it's called useActionState.
+There is a great hook for all this job in Next.JS, and it's called useActionState.

-useActionState will take our server action and an initial state as parameters and will return the state that came from our backend, formAction that we pass to the action attribute on our form element, and a pending state while the form is submitting.
+useActionState will take our server action and an initial state as parameters, and will return the state that came from our backend, formAction that we pass to the action attribute on our form element, and a pending state while the form is submitting.
+(If that sounded a bit confusing, don’t worry, just take a look at the code below to see what parameters it takes and what it returns.)

 Then, our final code will look like this: